growthbook/dom-mutator/index.md

-For those times you need to apply DOM changes on top of HTML you don't control.
-The underlying site may lazy load elements, constantly re-render with React, or do other weird stuff.  **dom-mutator** handles all of that for you.
+For those times you need to apply persistent DOM changes on top of HTML you don't control.

+*  No dependencies, written in Typescript, 100% test coverage
+*  Super fast and light-weight (1Kb gzipped)
+*  Persists mutations even if the underlying element is updated externally (e.g. by a React render)
+*  Picks up new matching elements that are added to the DOM
+*  Easily remove a mutation at any time

 ## Demo